nijnstein/bitburner-scripts/README.md

 14 / 300M = 0.046
 0.8 / 30 = 0.026   => not efficient to upgrade core > 12 when cost of node ~300M

+!! script should check if upgrading is more expensive then adding a node by calculating cost/$/second and selecting the most efficient update